xrcyz/Knowledge-Base/README.md

 [Procedure:](https://www.cse.unsw.edu.au/~cs9417ml/RL1/algorithms.html)
 1. Initialize the Q-values table Q(s, a)
 2. Observe the current state `s`
-3. Choose an action `a` that maximises Q(s, a) (ϵ-greedy)
+3. Choose action `a` from `s` with max Q
 4. Take the action, observe the reward 'r', as well as the new state 's''.
-5. Update the Q-value for the state using the observed reward and the maximum reward possible for the next state (discount cumulative reward).
+5. Update the traversed Q-value using the observed reward and the maximum reward possible for the next state (discount cumulative reward).
 6. Set the state to the new state, repeat until terminal state is reached.

 The reason Q-learning is called 'off-policy' is that it estimates the total discounted future reward for state-action pairs assuming a greedy policy were followed, despite the fact that it's not following a greedy policy.

 > The exploration process stops when it reaches a goal state and collects the reward, which becomes that final transition's Q value.
 Now in a subsequent training episode, when the exploration process reaches that predecessor state, the backup process uses the above equality to update the current Q value of the predecessor state.
 Next time its predecessor is visited that state's Q value gets updated, and so on back down the line (Mitchell's [book](http://incompleteideas.net/book/the-book-2nd.html) describes a more efficient way of doing this by storing all the computations and replaying them later).
 Provided every state is visited infinitely often this process eventually computes the optimal Q. [[source]](https://datascience.stackexchange.com/questions/9832/what-is-the-q-function-and-what-is-the-v-function-in-reinforcement-learning)

+> The key is that, in Q-learning, the agent does not know state transition probabilities or rewards.
+The agent only discovers that there is a reward for going from one state to another via a given action when it does so and receives a reward.
+Similarly, it only figures out what transitions are available from a given state by ending up in that state and looking at its options.
+If state transitions are stochastic, it learns the probability of transitioning between states by observing how frequently different transitions occur. [[source]](https://stackoverflow.com/questions/28937803/what-is-the-difference-between-q-learning-and-value-iteration)

+> The most common policy scenarios with Q learning are that it will converge on (learn) the values associated with a given target policy, or that it has been used iteratively to learn the values of the greedy policy with respect to its own previous values.
+The latter choice - using Q learning to find an optimal policy, using [generalised policy iteration](http://incompleteideas.net/book/first/ebook/node46.html#:%7E:text=We%20use%20the%20term%20generalized,details%20of%20the%20two%20processes.&text=The%20evaluation%20and%20improvement%20processes%20in%20GPI%20can,as%20both%20competing%20and%20cooperating.) - is by far the most common use of it. [[source]](https://ai.stackexchange.com/questions/25971/what-is-a-learned-policy-in-q-learning)

 There is a really nice walkthrough [here](https://blog.floydhub.com/an-introduction-to-q-learning-reinforcement-learning/).

 **What is Deep Q-Learning?**

-A neural network is optimised to predict the Q function.
+A neural network is optimised to approximate the Q function.
 The generation of new episodes is interleaved with neural network training.

 **What is a replay buffer?**